 - Linking from websites under your control.

-Now that you have the basic of link-building and strategies you can use for that, you need to set up a link building campaign for your website.
+Now that you have the basics of link-building and strategies you can use, you need to set up a link-building campaign for your website.
 You can work closely with experts in the field to save time and resources but achieve excellent results.

 How to start a link-building campaign

 Before you decide on a link-building strategy, first come up with a set of goals that you would like to achieve at the end or in the process of your campaign.
 Knowing the specific goals helps you decide on the strategy you want to create to have the best chance at success.

 It is also essential to align your link-building campaign goals with your business’s overall objectives.
 Ask yourself, if you want to build ten links, what impact will they have on your business’s success?
 Are you looking to generate sales from traffic?
 How much effort should you put into link building to see a difference in your sales?
 These questions help you determine the goals you want to achieve and how to tailor your link building alongside these goals.